FHantke/brave-browser-wiki/PR-Builder-overview.md

 ### Start a PR builder Jenkins job

-To build a PR on demand press on the `Build with Parameters` link from the Jenkins job view (`brave-browser-build-pr` or `brave-core-build-pr`).
+To build a PR on demand press on the `Build with Parameters` link from the Jenkins job view (`brave-core-build-pr`).
 The following parameters are available:
 - CHANNEL - `nightly` by default but can be `dev`, `beta` or `release` as well
 - BUILD_TYPE - `Release` by default but can be `Debug` as well
 - WIPE_WORKSPACE - `false` by default